tilda-ai/tilda-cli/README.md

 # ~tilda

-tilda is a command-line interface based on AI for managing system and development tasks.
-This tool is designed to simplify common administrative tasks and can be customized for specific workflows.
+A command-line interface based on AI for automating software development, from single actions and steps to complete processes.

 ## Features